Chnapy/timeflies/docs/gameplay/game-mechanics/spell.md

 Spells can affect many character attributes:
 - Life
-- Action time
+- Action time (only if not current character)
 - Position
 - Orientation

-- Character spells dynamic attributes
+> Note that any change is permanent, there is not temporary effects even for action time.

 There effects can also depend of these attributes, from targets, of launcher.
 There are many possibilities, some random samples:
 - an offensive spell that attacks a character, and absorb half of removed life points